Goh Meng Seng: Creation of PPP

 In June 2023, Goh was appointed organising secretary for the new political alliance People's Alliance for Reform (PAR), comprising Peoples Voice (PV), the Reform Party (RP), his PPP, and the Democratic Progressive Party (DPP); it was formed to contest the upcoming general election, which would eventually be held in 2025.
 On 22 February 2025, Goh withdrew PPP from PAR citing "irreconcilable strategic differences"; The Straits Times attributed the withdrawal to the PPP's continued opposition to the COVID-19 vaccine and desire to contest Tampines GRC, which made a four-way fight possible.

 PPP eventually fielded a team to contest the GRC in a four-way fight with the PAP, NSP and WP.
 Besides Tampines, the party had also entered a three-way fight in Ang Mo Kio GRC with the PAP and the Singapore United Party (SUP).
 Shortly after nominations ended and while campaigning, Goh criticised the WP for entering their first contest in Tampines GRC instead of contesting Marine Parade–Braddell Heights GRC.
 The WP had opted out of contesting there at the last minute, resulting in the PAP team being elected via a walkover.

 In the 2025 general election, all PPP candidates lost their election deposits of S$13,500 per candidate for not reaching the 12.5% vote threshold to have them returned, having received 0.43% of the vote in Tampines GRC and 10.2% in Ang Mo Kio GRC.
 With the release of the results, Goh was reportedly demoralized, having sold his property to finance the PPP's campaign, and stated that he did not plan to return to politics until he amassed enough money.

+In June 2026, Goh stepped down as secretary-general.

+Personal life

+Goh is a Chinese Singaporean of Hainanese descent.
+His elder brother, who had been the principal election agent of the NSP for the 2011 general election, died of a heart attack while sleeping on the night of 27 April 2011.